microsoft/go-mssqldb/README.md

 ### Kerberos Parameters

+* `authenticator` - set this to `krb5` to enable kerberos authentication.
+If this is not present, the default provider would be `ntlm` for unix and `winsspi` for windows.
-* `krb5conffile` - path to kerberos configuration file.
+* `krb5conffile` (mandatory) - path to kerberos configuration file.
-* `realm` - Domain name for kerberos authentication.
+* `realm` (required with keytab and raw credentials) - Domain name for kerberos authentication.
 * `keytabfile` - path to Keytab file.
 * `krbcache` - path to Credential cache.
 * For further information on usage: